githubEdit

 Google Security Command Center

-The Google Cloud Security Command Center (SCC) integration sends Snyk issues to SCC, enabling you to view and manage Snyk issues alongside cloud security findings from Google Cloud in a single pane of glass.
+The Google Cloud Security Command Center (SCC) integration sends Snyk issues to SCC, enabling you to view and manage Snyk issues alongside cloud security findings from Google Cloud in a single viewpoint.
 Snyk issues are represented in SCC as code security findings.
 When Snyk issues are updated, corresponding SCC findings are automatically updated as well.
 All details are available at the Organization level in the Google Cloud Security Command Center (SCC) integration.

 Prerequisites